-Figure 16 illustrates the different manufacturing technologies implemented for the FSV body-in-white structure.
+Figure 17 illustrates the different manufacturing technologies implemented for the FSV body-inwhite structure.
 The main technologies include cold stamping of monolithic and laser welded blanks, hot stamping and roll forming.

-Figure 16: FSV body-in-white manufacturing processes
+Figure 17: FSV body-in-white manufacturing processes

 Single step simulation was done on all the parts of the BIW.
-Some parts, which have complicated shapes like front rails, body side outer and rear rails require an incremental forming analysis method for predicting the manufacturing results more accurately.
-In Figure 17, the results of the incremental analysis of the body side outer made with DP600

-0.8 mm and BH220 0.6 mm for the rear parts are shown.
+Parts that play an important role in crashworthiness like B-pillars, shotguns and roof rails were made through a hot forming process.
+In that case, a single step simulation with IF260/410 material parameters was used.
+Some parts, which have complicated shapes like front rails, body side outer and rear rails require the incremental analysis method for predicting the manufacturing results more accurately.
+In Figure 18, the results of the incremental analysis of the body side outer made with DP600 0.8 mm and BH220 0.6 mm for the rear parts are shown.
 Although some minor changes are needed, it proves that the stamped component design is safe.

-Figure 17: FSV body side outer incremental analysis results
+Figure 18: FSV body side outer incremental analysis results

+Some of the most common assembly joining techniques were considered.
 The joining processes selected for the FSV body-in-white assembly were resistance spot welding, laser welding, laser brazing, roller hemming and adhesive bonding.
-Figure 18 and Table 2 below detail the quantity for each joining technique used:
+Figure 19 and Table 2 below detail the quantity for each joining technique used: